Crime in Antarctica

 While crime in Antarctica is relatively rare, isolation and boredom may affect some people negatively and may lead to crime.
 Alcoholism is a known problem on the continent and has led to fights and indecent exposure.
 Other types of crime that have occurred in Antarctica include illicit drug use including cannabis, torturing and killing wildlife, racing motorbikes through environmentally sensitive areas, assault with a deadly weapon, attempted murder, and arson.
 Sexual harassment also has been reported.
 Robberies are not common in Antarctica.

 Under the 1959 Antarctic Treaty, ratified by 53 nations, persons accused of a crime in Antarctica are subject to punishment by their own country.

 National laws applying to crimes in Antarctica

 South Africa

 South African citizens in Antarctica are subject to South African law under the South African Citizens in Antarctica Act, 1962.
 Violations of the Antarctic Treaty System are criminal offences under the Antarctic Treaties Act, 1996.
 Under these two acts, Antarctica is deemed to be within the jurisdiction of the magistrate's court at Cape Town.

 United Kingdom

-The Antarctic Act 1994 extends the laws of every part of the United Kingdom to UK nationals in Antarctica.
+The Antarctic Act 1994 extends the laws of every part of the United Kingdom to British nationals in Antarctica.
 Additionally, the Commissioner of the British Antarctic Territory may enact laws for the territory.